ILOLOS99/california-fog-maps-ml/R/preprocessing/README.md

 `data/combined_stations_era5_CA_2019_2024_features.csv`

-This dataset provides the candidate predictors used for machine-learning model development.
+This dataset provides the candidate predictors used for machine learning model development.

 The final predictor set is determined using the correlation dendrograms.
 For feature clusters merging at a dissimilarity below 0.05 (`|r| > 0.95`), one predictor is retained based on physical interpretability and relevance to fog formation.